dataflowjs/dataflow/README.md

 });
 ```

-Before inserting the component on the page, before `el.innerHTML` there will be a call to df.set('init', true), and after insertion and processing of html, there will be a call to df.ready('ready', true);
+Before inserting the component on the page, before `el.innerHTML` there will be a call to df.set('init', true), and after insertion and processing of html, there will be a call to `df.ready('ready', true)`
+\
 You can create a watcher for this data if needed.

 ```javascript